-The kidneys are provided by the renal arteries.
+The kidneys are supplied by the renal arteries.
 Generally there’s 1 renal artery for every kidney, but in about 30% people accessory renal arteries are also seen.
 They generally originate from the aorta and goes into the kidney at the hilus or at 1 of its Poles, typically the lower post.
 The renal arteries have a blood flow in excess of 1 L/minute.

 The right renal artery enters to the right behind the inferior vena cava and right renal vein, while the left renal artery enters to the left behind the left renal vein.

 - At or near the hilum of the kidney, every renal artery divides into anterior and posterior sections.
 The anterior section supplies apical, upper, middle, and lower sections, while posterior section supplies only posterior section.
 The branches supplying the segments are termed segmental arteries.
 The anterior segmental arteries are often bigger compared to the posterior.